seek-oss/skuba/docs/deep-dives/pnpm.md

             └── other-dep -> <store>/other-dep
 ```

-However, this presents challenges as our applications make use of `.npmrc` for authentication to the SEEK packages on the npm registry.
-You will see how we deal with this in the migration guide below.
+This presents challenges to build pipelines that synthesise an ephemeral `.npmrc` to access private SEEK packages on the npm registry.
+We deal with this in the migration guide below.

 ## Migrating to pnpm from Yarn or npm

-This migration guide assumes that you scaffolded your project with a skuba template.
+This migration guide assumes that you scaffolded your project with a **skuba** template.

 1. Install **skuba** 7.4.0 or greater